applied-math/Repeated-Game-Simulation/README.md

 # Repeated-Game-Simulation
+# NOTE: PLAYER 1 AND PLAYER 2 SCORES ARE THE WRONG WAY ROUND
 This looks at Repeated Games from Game Theory, and looks at the best strategies to win in a repeated Game.
 Their are 3 games here:
   1. Player V Player